ThiagoPanini/sparksnake/docs/mkdocs/demos/features/date-transform.md

-# Feature Example: Extracting Date Attributes
+# Feature Demo: Extracting Date Attributes

 Welcome to this demo where we will go through a special *sparksnake* feature: the possibility to extract multiple date attributes from a Spark DataFrame date column.